-There is this overwhelming pressure for high school to be the most exciting four years of your life- to make it feel like a scene out of High School Musical with moments that make the whole thing seem utterly perfect.
+There is this overwhelming pressure for high school to be the most exciting four years of your life- to make it feel like a scene out of High School Musical with moments that make the whole thing seem totally perfect.
 When your experience is far from the expectation, it’s easy to feel as though, in comparison, your time was less meaningful than others.
+Even though it felt monotonous at times, I know that I’ve grown, both as a student and as a person.
+Because of that, I don’t regret any part of the journey that got me to this point.

 Looking back, comparison has been my greatest enemy.
 For a long time, I was in a constant cycle of looking around and wondering if I was falling behind simply because I hadn’t hit the same milestone as others.
 Trying to measure up to what my friends and classmates were doing (and failing at it) made me doubt my abilities as a student, and I felt like no matter how hard I worked, I was always a step behind.

+Journalism has been the one constant throughout my high school experience.
+If I were stressed about a test, I could sit down and write, and everything would feel better.
+Features became my favorite type of articles to put together.
 Alongside the writing and editing portion of the Lobby O, I loved the background work.
 During junior year, the class agreed that the website structure could be improved, so I took it upon myself to make those changes.
 Eventually, I put together the site that is up today.
-I am so proud to be able to leave a visible impact on the journalism program.
+I am so proud to be able to leave an impact on the journalism program through writing and the website.

 It goes without saying that none of this would have been possible without the unwavering support from Ms. Conrad.
 I can’t imagine how you felt as a first-year teacher in a brand-new school, taking on the journalism classes.
 However hard it was, you were still patient with us as we were learning and made sure that everyone’s voices were heard.
 You gave me the freedom to work on the website and explore all the different parts of journalism that I wanted to.
 Thank you, Ms. Conrad, for being an amazing teacher and advisor these past two years and always believing in us.
 We wouldn’t have been able to continue the Lobby O without you.

 To my parents and brother, words can’t express how lucky I am to have your constant support behind everything I do.
 You guys are my rocks, and I’m not quite sure how I’m supposed to move away in the fall.
-No matter where I go, I hope to make you proud every day.

 Thank you to everyone else who has supported me throughout high school in any way; I wouldn’t be the person I am without you all.